NeuroTech-UCSD/neurosky-template/README.md

 `TARGETS` maps trial type number to the verbal description

 ## Known Bug
+Doesn't seem to work with m1 mac.

-The psychopy window for EEG data collection does not close after the session is over.
+The psychopy window for EEG data collection does not close after the session is over if you're running it on a mac.
 It would only close when the code itself terminates or when you Ctrl-C out of the script in the terminal.
 You can choose a different GUI app or frontend or break this file up into multiple files and use multithreading.